blissinvite/blissinvite.github.com/our-story/index.md

 **Invitations Reimagined**

-Bliss Invite was founded on the premise that we don’t have to completely leave the old behind to make way for the new.
-And we don't have to compromise design for sake of efficiency.
-So we made both efficiency and elegant design our priority in all what we do, from our beautifully designed cards and web application to our customer service.
+*We founded Bliss Invite on a single premise: that you don’t have to completely leave the old behind to make way for the new*, and you won't have to compromise design for the sake of efficiency.
+We’ve made both efficiency and elegance our top priority—from our beautifully designed cards and web applications to our friendly customer service.

+**Why BlissInvite? **

+Finding the right invitation card is overwhelming.
+Thousands of options present themselves every day, and you can spend what seems like an endless series of weekends in search for just the right card.
+If you’re looking for timeless design and understated elegance, you’ve come to the right place.
+By working with talented designers, we’ve narrowed down our selection of beautifully crafted invitation cards to just the top fifteen.
+Through our elegantly designed site and services, we introduce our designers to the national stage and our customers to top talent.

 **Why invitations?**

-As Engineers and Designers, we love to build and create things with our hands and appreciate the mechanics of machines.
-Interestingly, we found all of those things we love, in card making and of course software engineering.
-We love the classic print machinerys from the 1800s and the loud roaring sound of the printing presses.

-So we said to ourselves, how do we marry the old and the new.
-How do we keep the art of card making, calligraphy printing and design alive in this age of emails and tweets?
-And why do we need to keep it alive?
-We need to keep it alive because messages inked on cards that you can touch and feel carry more weight and meaning.High tech instant communication is all around us and can be desensitizing.
-We also believe that the classic form of printing, like letterpress is a form of art and needs to be cherished and shared.
-We want to tell the world that papermaking and printing is a form of classic art that needs to be preserved and valued.
-While we are big advocates of high tech, recycling paper and planting trees we believe that one doesn’t have to abandon the old to make way for the new.
-Instead we can integrate the new and the old and create something beautiful.

-**Why Bliss Invite?**

-Finding the right invitation card is overwhelming, you are presented thousands of options and can literally spend weekend after weekend looking for the right card.
-If you are looking for timeless design and understated elegance.
-You have come to the right place.
-We have narrowed down the selection to the top 15 and bring you carefully and beautifully crafted invitation cards by partnering with talented local designers.

-Our cards are hand picked and curated especially for a sophisticated couple, that love art, design and technology and are looking to buy high quality cards in an efficient manner.
-We carry cards that are designed by local artisans that are very passionate about their craft and the passion is reflected through the quality of the cards.
-With a few clicks our customers can buy beautifully crafted luxury cards and not worry about stuffing and labeling/addressing envelopes.
+In this high-tech age of rapid-fire emails, tweets, and SMS, people share important messages in rather forgettable ways.
+We believe carefully composed invitations, printed on fine paper you can actually touch and feel, make a strong, lasting impression (and in the case of weddings, set the special tone for the big day).

+We want to marry the old and the new, by keeping the age-old art of card making, calligraphy printing and design alive in this era of emails and tweets.

+Unfortunately, the process of mailing invitations hasn’t changed much since the conception of snail mail.
+And while technology can address the resulting inefficiencies, it should not compromise the tradition of sending and receiving inked correspondences.
+This is why we’ve designed a one-of-a-kind system to address both issues.

+**How do we do it ?**

+Our newly developed web application allows our customers to a) easily collect their guests’ mailing addresses, b) manage their RSVP list and c) buy beautiful cards.

+From then on, we take care of the rest—from carefully assembling and addressing the envelope by hand with beautiful calligraphy, to ___________.

+1. Import your contacts and automatically collect their mailing address - no need to text or send your friends individual Facebook messages to remind them to RSVP.
+2. Select your preferred invitation suite (standard, premium, or luxury) from our collection.
+Allow us to introduce you to the delightful, sumptuous world of letterpress to add a luxurious dimension to your wedding.
+3. Relax.
+We will stuff the envelopes and address them with beautiful calligraphy, stamping them one card at a time

-What defines the quality of a card
+**What defines the quality of a card?**

 Paper type, printing technique and craftsmanship.
-Bliss Invite cards fulfill all three promises.
+Bliss Invite provides cards that fulfill all three.

 **We are different in two ways:**

-1. *We are a full service invitation management company* Our products and services are sold as one package.
-And we have a simple three tier pricing system: Standard, Premium and Lux.
+1. *We are a full-service invitation management company* OWe sell our products and services in one package, and offer simple, three-tier pricing: Standard, Premium and Luxury.
+Each package includes:
-  Included in each package is :
   * a.
-A suite of cards that you will need for your wedding day
+A suite of invitation cards
   * b.
-A web app that allows you to manage the invitation process from beginning to end, starting with guest address collection and RSVP management
+A web application that allows you to manage your invitations from beginning to end, starting with the collection of guest addresses, RSVP management, etc.
   * c.
-Envelope assembly, hand addressing and calligraphy
+Envelope assembly, hand-addressing and calligraphy

-2. *We source our design directly from local designers.* Our web-based curated sales approach allows you to have access to amazingly talented designers without driving around and scouting through brick and mortar boutique shops saving you time and money.
-The best part, you get to enjoy your beautiful cards while nurturing both the local community as well as young couples in need around the world and the US.
-With our “Mark Your Beginning With Giving” campaign, we are introducing social enterprising to the wedding and stationery industry.
-For every order placed on our site, newlyweds in need receive a gift from Bliss Invite.
+2. *We source our design directly from local designers.* Our web-based, curated approach allows you to have access to amazingly talented designers without having to drive around and scout brick and mortar boutique shops, saving you time and money.
+Our designers’ passion for craft comes through in the sumptuous quality of their work.